convox/docs/docs/application/services.md

 ### sticky

 Toggle load balancer stickiness (using a cookie to keep a user associated with a single container) which helps some applications maintain consistency during rolling deploys.
 Defaults to `true`.

+### termination

+Sets the grace period after which a container will be forcefully killed if it does not gracefully exit during a shutdown.
+Defaults to 30 seconds.

 ### test